TrueBlocks/trueblocks-core/src/tools/isContract/README.md

 | -n | --nodiff | return 'true' if (exactly) two Ethereum addresses have identical code |
 | -v | --verbose | set verbose level.
 Either -v, --verbose or -v:n where 'n' is level |
 | -h | --help | display this help screen |

+*See Also*: This command-line tool implements the [eth_getCode](https://github.com/paritytech/parity/wiki/JSONRPC-eth-module#eth_getcode) RPC interface.

 #### Other Options